 The Most Effective Process Improvement award acknowledges a team, project or initiative of technical process improvement that has delivered improved operational performance.
 The category received many quality submissions, with Aggregate Industries crowned the winner and highly commended by the judges for its ‘Wash Plant Improvement Project’.

 The Most Innovative Leader award recognises an individual who has made the best impact on the innovation ecosystem at site, business unit or organisational level.
-Robin Gillespie, Unit Manager at Hanson UK, received praise for his dissertation findings.
+Robin Gillespie, Area Operations Manager at Hanson UK, received praise for his dissertation findings.
 ‘The benefits of using electronic delay versus pyrotechnical detonations for quarry blasting’ have already been introduced at Shap Quarry and recommended for implementation at Heidelberg Cement quarries around the world.

 ENGAGEMENT, INFLUENCE & IMPACT